hclivess/Nakulos/README.md

 - Host tagging system for better organization
 - Admin interface for managing clients and uploading new metrics
 - Data simulation tool for testing and development
-- Ability to delete specific metrics (Unlike some other monitoring solutions...
-We're looking at you, CheckMK 👀)
+- Flexible data management, including the ability to selectively delete metrics when needed
 - Pure Python implementation, making it easy to understand, modify, and extend the entire system

 ## Requirements